 The type of monitoring discussed above that tracks the internal analytics of a service is called whitebox monitoring.
 Sometimes it’s also important to monitor the behavior of a system from the “outside,” which means testing the workflow of a service from the point of view of an external user; this is called blackbox monitoring.
 Blackbox monitoring may reveal problems with access permissions or redundancy.

 One of the best ways for SREs to reduce effort is to use automation during monitoring for alerts and ticketing.
-The SRE process is much more efficient than a traditional operations process.
+The SRE practice is much more efficient than a traditional operations process.

 A traditional operations response may look like this: